-Managing employee benefits, including healthcare, 401k contributions, etc., is a major component of human resource management software features.
-Your HR software should facilitate the workflows and information for benefits.
+Managing employee benefits, including healthcare and 401k contributions, is a major component of any HRMS solution.
+Your human resource management software features should facilitate the workflows and information for benefits.
 Additionally, permitting employees to enroll in benefits through the HRM minimizes errors and extraneous work.

 Paid Time Off (PTO)